jline/jline3/console-ui/doc/howto.md

 8. Use the `check()` method to pre-check the corresponding item.
 9. For more flexibility, you can use `checked()` with a boolean value to select if the item is checked by default.
 10. (optional) For long lists, you can use `pageSize()` to set an absolute number of items to display (default is 10).
 Even if you choose a higher value than the terminal, the list will never exceed the terminal height.
-11. (optional) Further you can use `relativePageSize()` to set a percentual size of the terminal as height.
+11. (optional) Further you can use `relativePageSize()` to set a percentage size of the terminal as height.
 In this example, 66 is 66/100 or 2/3 of the terminal used for the list items.
 At least one line is displayed even when you select a very low value.

 #### Console